pelle/bitcljoin/README.md

 Start of a Clojure wrapper for BitCoinJ http://www.bitcoinj.org/

 This is absolutely a work in progress.
 Including documentation (and my understanding of bitcoinj).
+The API is under a lot of flux.
+Hope to stabilize it somewhat by 0.1.

 If you're interested please email me.